3 Women: Reception

-Brenner and Kornbluth credited Duvall for an "extraordinary performance," but lamented the second-half shedding a documentary style.
+Texas Monthly critics Marie Brenner and Jesse Kornbluth stated that Altman likely aspired to be the "American Bergman", calling 3 Women "an attempt at equaling Bergman's Persona".
+They credited Duvall with an "extraordinary performance" but lamented the film's shift away from a documentary style in its second half.
 Charles Champlin of the Los Angeles Times wrote, "It needed no proving, but on the evidence of his '3 Women,' Robert Altman is identifiable anew as one of the most fluent, imaginative, individual and magical film-makers working here or anywhere else."
-Gene Siskel gave the film two-and-a-half out of four stars, saying he still didn't understand it after seeing it twice.
+Gene Siskel gave the film two-and-a-half out of four stars, writing that he still did not understand it after seeing it twice.
 "The ultimate meaning of 'Three Women' may be known only to writer-director Altman," Siskel wrote.
 "After all, it was his dream.
 I didn't find enough threads of sanity to keep me interested in the film's final sequences."

-Writing for The New Yorker, Michael Sragow remarked "In the Robert Altman canon, no picture is stranger—and more fascinating—than this 1977 phantasmagoria," adding it is "full of images so rich that they transcend its metaphoric structure," praising Duvall.

 Accolades

+Home media

+On home video, the film never received a VHS release.
+Altman said the film negative was deteriorating until it was restored and remastered.
+The Criterion Collection released the film on DVD in 2004, including a director's commentary.
+In 2011, Criterion re-released the film on Blu-ray.